kupayco/kupay-woocommerce/readme.txt

 = 1.1 =

-* Enables One-Click Checkout for variation productions.
+* Enable One-Click Checkout for variation productions.

+= 1.1.2 =

+* Enable css custom fields for Kupay button on PDP, Cart and Checkout.
+* Shipping cost are now being calculated according to region and flat/free rate.